Best cheap & affordable web hosting: powerful plans for less?

 This is exactly what we are looking for – HostGator remains equally fast no matter 1 or 50 visitors are on your site.
 That’s some power for a cheap price.

 There’s really not much to add here – HostGator’s performance is great.

 To sum up this overview, HostGator is among the best cheap website hosting providers.
 For a very low price, it manages to deliver in terms of ease of use, performance, and even features offered.
 It’s an all-inclusive option for beginners.

 - cPanel hosting management

 - Not clear what amount of resources you get with plans

 |Best for||Small business websites|

 Making its way into this list is one of the most popular providers around, Bluehost.
-It offers inexpensive web hosting with shared plans’ prices starting at $2.95/mo.
+It offers inexpensive web hosting with shared plans’ prices starting at $2.95/month.
 The host has one of the most impressive dashboards with tools like staging and two-click Cloudflare integration.
 Plus, cPanel is there if needed.

 One criticism to Bluehost immediately before we proceed – the pricing structure is quite complicated.
-What I mean by this is that you might not see the $2.95/mo price tag immediately, but believe me, it will show up in the checkout cart.
+What I mean by this is that you might not see the $2.95/month price tag immediately, but believe me, it will show up in the checkout cart.
 Shrug.

 The catch is that 1-year contracts renew at a $9.99/mo rate, while 3-year ones renew at an $8.99/mo rate.
 Told you, it’s tricky.